A hybrid optimal control problem constrained with hyperelasticity and the global injectivity condition: Wellposedness results

-\end{small}where we have used the mean-value theorem in the algebra~$\WWW^{1,p}(\Omega)$.
+\begin{proof} Note that the smallness assumption on~$u_0 \in \WW^{2,p}(\Omega)$ implies\begin{small} \end{small} where we have used the mean-value theorem in the algebra~$\WWW^{1,p}(\Omega)$.
 Therefore, provided that~$\eta>0$ is chosen small enough, the assumptions of the inverse function theorem are satisfied, which yields the result. \end{proof}

 Further, the differential of mapping~$\mathcal{K}$ is also locally an isomorphism, that means that system~\eqref{sysmain} linearized around some state~$(u,\mathfrak{p})$ is well-posed, provided smallness assumptions on~$(u,\mathfrak{p})$.
 This is achieved by assuming the data small enough, in virtue of Proposition~\ref{prop-well-sysmain}.
 This non-autonomous linear system writes formally as follows, where~$(v,\mathfrak{q})$ denotes its unknown: